jim-easterbrook/Photini/src/doc/other/installation.rst

 ------------------------------

 The Windows installers create a standalone MSYS2_ installation with all the dependencies needed to run Photini.
-This is a cut-down MSYS2 and Python system, and should not conflict with any other Python version installed on your computer, or any other MSYS2 installation.
+This is a minimal MSYS2 and Python system, and should not conflict with any other Python version installed on your computer, or any other MSYS2 installation.

 Previous installers (from before May 2019) used a "portable Python" system based on WinPython_.
 If you have a Photini installation from one of these installers you should remove it using the "Programs and Features" control panel item, and ensure the installation folder (e.g. ``C:\Program Files (x86)\Photini`` has been removed, before using the new installer.

-You can download the latest Windows installer from the `GitHub releases`_ page.
+You can download the Windows installers from the `GitHub releases`_ `Windows installers`_ page.
-Look for the most recent release with a ``.exe`` file listed in its "assets", e.g. ``photini-win64-2019.5.0.exe``.
-This is a Windows installer for the latest version of Photini, even if it's listed under an older release.
+These install the latest version of Photini, even if the installer is older.
 There are installers for 32 bit and 64 bit Windows, and they should work on any version since Windows XP.

 When you run the installer you will probably get a security warning because the installer is not signed by a recognised authority.